 “Monitoring is necessary but totally underappreciated,” Caroline told me.
 “Because it’s … unpleasant communication [with valued partners] – you’re talking about problems, not about growth and something nice that both parties like.”

 It’s a must though.
-The ecosystem of Acceptable Ads would implode without some “policing.”
+Acceptable Ads would implode without some “policing.”
 Users would storm the exits, rightfully decrying ad-filtering software that had lost its way and choosing a scorched-earth ad-blocker setting that doesn’t allow the option to filter.
 It’d never come to that though – eyeo and the AAC wouldn’t allow it.
 It’s a “long process, involving many people and teams,” Berit noted; but we’ve got your back.